Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 # IMAC-EFI-BOOT-SCREEN

-How to create an EFI boot screen vBIOS for Apple Late 2009 to Mid 2011 iMac systems using AMD MXM graphics cards
+How to create an EFI boot screen vBIOS for Apple 2009 to Mid 2011 iMac systems using AMD MXM3 graphics cards

 My goal is to provide a comprehensive guide how to construct EFI BIOS versions for some AMD MXM cards.
 As described in detail in this [thread](https://forums.macrumors.com/threads/2011-imac-graphics-card-upgrade.1596614/post-17425857) owners of modular Apple iMac models built in 2009-2011 with MXM slot graphcs card can replace the original ATI card either with an Nvidia Kepler or an AMD GCN 1.0 to 4.0 card.
 While there has been a lot of success offering an EFI boot screen with NVIDIA cards development stuck with the AMD cards at some point where an iMac firmware modification has been proposed.
 Although the firmware modification is quite simple the adoption rate is frankly speaking zero.
 IMHO this is still the best way to go.
 Nevertheless even this method will need a BIOS constructed in the same way as described here within the wiki.